-Adjusted net income represents net income attributable to Otis Worldwide Corporation (a GAAP measure), excluding restructuring costs and other significant items, including related tax effects.
-Adjusted EPS represents diluted earnings per share attributable to common shareholders (a GAAP measure), adjusted for the per-share impact of restructuring and other significant items, including related tax effects.
+Adjusted net income represents net income attributable to common shareholders (a GAAP measure), excluding restructuring costs and other significant items, including related tax effects.
+Adjusted diluted EPS represents diluted earnings per share attributable to common shareholders (a GAAP measure), adjusted for the per share impact of restructuring and other significant items, including related tax effects.
+Adjusted effective tax rate represents the effective tax rate (a GAAP measure) adjusted for other significant items and the tax impact of restructuring costs and other significant items.

-Management believes that adjusted net sales, organic sales, adjusted general corporate expenses and other, adjusted operating profit, adjusted net income, and adjusted EPS are useful measures in providing period-to-period comparisons of the results of the company's ongoing operational performance.
+Management believes that organic sales, adjusted general corporate expenses and other, adjusted operating profit, adjusted net interest expense, adjusted noncontrolling interest in earnings, adjusted net income, adjusted diluted EPS and adjusted effective tax rate are useful measures in providing period-to-period comparisons of the results of the company's ongoing operational performance.

 Additionally, GAAP financial results include the impact of changes in foreign currency exchange rates ("AFX").
-We use the non-GAAP measure at constant currency ("CFX") to show changes in our financial results without giving effect to period-to-period currency fluctuations.
-Under U.S. GAAP, income statement results are translated in U.S. dollars at the average exchange rate for the period presented.
-Management believes that this non-GAAP measure is useful in providing period-to-period comparisons of the results of the company's ongoing operational performance.
+We use the non-GAAP measure "at constant currency" or "CFX" to show changes in our financial results without giving effect to period-to-period currency fluctuations.
+Under U.S. GAAP, income statement results are translated in U.S. dollars at the average exchange rate for the period presented and balances are translated in U.S. dollars at the ending period rate for period presented.
+The company's management believes that this non-GAAP measure is useful in providing period-to-period comparisons of the results of the company's ongoing operational performance.

 Free cash flow is a non-GAAP financial measure that represents cash flow from operations (a GAAP measure) less capital expenditures.
-Management believes free cash flow is a useful measure of liquidity and an additional basis for assessing Otis' ability to fund its activities, including the financing of acquisitions, debt service, repurchases of common stock and distribution of earnings to shareholders.
+The company's management believes free cash flow is a useful measure of liquidity and an additional basis for assessing Otis' ability to fund its activities, including the financing of acquisitions, debt service, repurchases of common stock and distribution of earnings to shareholders.
 Free cash flow should not be considered an alternative to, or more meaningful than, net cash flows provided by operating activities, or any other measure of liquidity presented in accordance with GAAP.